A liturgical resource of the Catholic Archdiocese of Melbourne

 • What does Jesus provide for you?

-• Where or how do you experience God’s glory?
+• Where and how do you experience God’s glory?

 • ‘Do whatever he tells you.’
 What do you think Jesus is telling you at this point in your journey?

-• Offer hospitality in abundance to someone in need this week.
+• Offer abundant hospitality to someone in need this week.

-• Share stories of wonderful meals or banquets that you have experienced?
+• Share stories of wonderful meals or banquets that you have experienced.
 What were the occasions?
 Describe the abundance.
-What effect did it have on those who shared the experience?
+How did it affect those who shared the experience?

 Lord, you provide drink for my thirst